August 23, 2020

 This is a challenging question.
 It is direct and it puts Jesus and his followers on the spot - a potentially embarrassing spot if their answer is: "We don't think that much of you actually."
 Everything hangs on what their answer is.

-Simon speaks for the group: "You are the Christ / the Anointed One / the Messiah (Aside: these three terms are all translations of the same Greek word.), the Son of God."
+Simon speaks for the group: "You are the Christ / the Anointed One / the Messiah (These three terms are all translations of the same Greek word.), the Son of God."

 This affirmation by Simon is not just a formal statement of intellectual belief.
 It is a statement of an intimate relationship between Jesus and God, and between Jesus and his followers.